JessicaBolin/abalone/README.md

 1. Email the package maintainer directly at jabbolin(at)ucdavis(dot)edu.

-2. Submit an Issue via the [Github repository](https://github.com/JessicaBolin/abalone).
+2. Submit an Issue via the [GitHub repository](https://github.com/JessicaBolin/abalone).